Get access to Protocol Cloud

 Where should we send your daily tech briefing?

 Welcome to Protocol Cloud, your comprehensive roundup of everything you need to know about the week in cloud and enterprise software.
-This week: Microsoft's massive marketing mistake, social distancing in data centers, and the investment opportunities in cybersecurity.
+This week: A spring we'll never forget, Docker's big reset and Zoom's amazing quarter.

 The Big Story

 None of us chose this moment in time to be here.
 And none of us will ever forget it.

 It is a privilege to be paid United States Dollars to write about something as important but esoteric as cloud computing.
 But at a time like this — as many American citizens watch lines be crossed in ways they never thought they would be — it can seem difficult to justify why anyone should care about enterprise computing.

 But actually it matters deeply: Enterprise technology provides the infrastructure for everything good and bad about the current state of the world.
 After months during which cloud companies fell over themselves to explain how closely they were working with federal, state and local governments amid a pandemic, their tone has changed.

 - As protestors fill the streets calling for an end to police brutality, tech companies are once again being scrutinized for their role in providing law enforcement with the tools used to police the country.